LeviRichard/LeviRichard/README.md

 - **Simple Antivirus** – signature-based detection implemented in C
 - **Keylogger** – implemented in Python for monitoring keystrokes
 - **JAMB Portal CLI Clone** – command-line interface clone project for learning CLI development
-- **Calendar Application** – implemented in C for date and event management
+- **Calendar Application** – <a href="https://github.com/LeviRichard/Calendar-with-C">implemented in C for date and event management</a>
-- **Banking Management App** – implemented in C to simulate banking operations
+- **Banking Management App** – <a href="https://github.com/LeviRichard/Simple-bank-app-for-users">implemented in C to simulate banking operations</a>
+- **Banking Mnagament App** - <a href="https://github.com/LeviRichard/Banking-System">implemented in Python to practice OOP concepts</a>
-- **Contact Management App** – implemented in C for storing and retrieving contact information
+- **Contact Management App** – <a href="https://github.com/LeviRichard/Contact-Manager">implemented in C for storing and retrieving contact information</a>
 - **Library Management System** – implemented in Python for managing library resources
-- **Attendance System** – designed ESP32 firmware in C to connect to the internet and send attendance data to a web service developed by a full-stack developer
+- **Attendance System** – <a href="https://github.com/LeviRichard/Attendance-Machine-with-Web-app-integration">designed ESP32 firmware in C to connect to the internet and send attendance data to a web service developed by a full-stack developer</a>
-- **Login Page** – implemented in C for user authentication
+- **Login Page** – <a href="https://github.com/LeviRichard/Login-Page-with-C">implemented in C for user authentication</a>
 - **Pentesting Exercises** – practical exercises from the *Pentesting Handbook* by Georgia Weidman